leobrod44/Smartess/smartessweb/README.md

 #### Without Docker:

-1) clone the repository on your local machine using
+1) clone the repository on your local machine using a terminal at the desired directory:
 ```bash
 git clone https://github.com/leobrod44/Smartess.git
 ```